turingschool/mod-0-curriculum/session2/index.md

 We do not expect you to have these steps and reasons memorized right now.
 You can always reference back to this tutorial (or other tutorials that you find online).
 The more you practice, the easier it will become.

-## Homework
+### Homework

-Find the homework in your Mod 0 Project Board.
+Find the Homework in your Mod 0 Project Board.
 Post in the Mod 0 Slack channel if you have questions as you work through it (and don't be afraid to help each other out).

-### Asking questions

-Now that we're working on some more technical subjects, be sure to provide as much context as possible in your slack questions.
-They'll help you get an answer faster and that answer will be more accurate.
-Use [this guide](https://gist.github.com/ericweissman/fb0241e226227867b6bc70a4d49227f5) to ask good questions!

 <br><br>